aerospike/aerolab/src/pkg/agi/plugin/designs.md

-Cancellation is driven by the HTTP request context: `q.Run(r.Context())` propagates client disconnects into the iterator, so there is no separate query-socket / query-total timeout configurable (the historical `Aerospike.Timeouts.Query*` settings are gone).
+Cancellation is driven by the HTTP request context: `q.Run(r.Context())` propagates client disconnects into the iterator, so there is no separate query-socket / query-total timeout configurable.
 A graceful shutdown window is still respected: `/shutdown` uses `Config.DB.ShutdownTimeout` (default `60s`) for `http.Server.Shutdown`.